Chavost: Paradoxe 2025

-The – Paradoxe was an exciting, slightly challenging bottle for me – especially because of its yeast note.
+The Paradoxe was an interesting, slightly challenging bottle for me, especially because of its yeasty character.

-In the glass initially clearly marked by autolysis: Yeast, bread, a hint of dough – present, but not heavy.
-At the same time, the wine still seems surprisingly young, almost a little restless, as if it hasn't quite settled in yet.
+In the glass, initially clearly marked by autolysis: yeast, bread, a hint of dough, present but not heavy.
+At the same time, the wine still seems surprisingly young, almost a bit restless, as if it hasn't quite settled yet.

-This bottle here was only dégorgé in June 2025.
-This freshness after the dégorgement is noticeable.
-The perlage still somewhat angular, the structure taut, the aromas more linear than fully developed.
+This bottle here was only disgorged in June 2025.
+This freshness after dégorgement is noticeable.
+The mousse still somewhat angular, the structure taut, the aromas more linear than fully developed.
 Less depth, more energy.

-We drank it with tacos topped with guacamole, onions, spicy meat, cilantro, a squeeze of lemon juice and some Sriracha – and that's exactly where the champagne really came alive.
-The yeast buffers the heat, the acidity cuts through fat and avocado, and the lack of dosage keeps everything dry and focused.
+We drank it with tacos topped with guacamole, onions, spicy meat, cilantro, a squeeze of lemon juice, and some Sriracha, and this is exactly where the champagne really shined.
+The yeast buffers the heat, the acidity cuts through the fat and avocado, and the missing dosage keeps everything dry and focused.
 A real harmony with the food.

-Still, it remains uncompromising: No sulfur, no dosage intervention – everything is direct, honest and unvarnished.
+Still, it remains uncompromising: no sulfur, no dosage intervention, everything is direct, honest, and unadorned.
 Chardonnay and Meunier carry the wine without polishing it smooth.

-For me a Paradoxe in the best sense: exciting, still in motion – and a bottle that you either drink consciously young or give more time.
+For me, a Paradoxe in the best sense: exciting, still in motion, and a bottle you either consciously drink young or give more time.

 Details